austininfosec/www/aboutus.md

 ---
 layout: page
-title: About Our Group
+title: About Us
-#subtitle: Why you'd want to go on a date with me
+#subtitle: Cheesecake
 ---

-Austin Infosec Founders is open to current founders, former founders, and aspiring founders, based in Austin.
+# About Austin InfoSec

-Our gatherings welcome friends to join, but participation in our Signal group requires adherence to the following criteria:
+**Austin InfoSec** is the hub for all things security in Austin.

-1. Residency in Austin or the surrounding area.
+There’s *a lot* happening in Austin’s security ecosystem — from meetups and hackathons to major conferences.
+The purpose of this site is to centralize it all: events, communities, and opportunities, all in one place.

-1. Current or past experience as an infosec founder, or plans to become one.
+Our mission is simple: To connect the people shaping the future of security in Austin and beyond.